keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

   * Onboarding a service: When a new service is onboarded to a project (here a manifest file containing the specification for that service is required), the github service will add the service as a new entry in the `values.yaml` file of your application's helm chart.
 Further, depending on the deployment strategy of each stage, the github service will also generate a set of Istio configurations (i.e., a Gateway, DestinationRules, and VirtualServices) to facilitate blue/green deployments.
 You can read more about this concept at the [Istio documentation](https://istio.io/docs/concepts/traffic-management/#rule-configuration).
   * Listening to a new artifact event: When the github service receives a new artifact event, it updates the reference to the new artifact in the service configuration.
 By this, the new image is used for the respective service.

-**jenkins-service**:
+**helm-service**:

-  * Listening to configuration changed events to deploy a service based on the new configuration.
+  * Listening to configuration changed events to deploy a service using the new configuration.

+**jmpeter-service**:

-  * Listening to deployment finished events to test a newly deployed service.
+  * Listening to deployment finished events to test a newly deployed service using jmeter.

+**gatekeeper-service**:

-  * Listening to evaluation done events to decide whether the deployment can be promoted to the next stage.
+  * Listening to evaluation done events to decide whether the deployment can be promoted to the next stage or not.

 ## Prerequisites